-* Media-Saturn founder Kellerhals owns 22 pct blocking minority
+* Media-Saturn founder Kellerhals owns 22 pct blocking

 * Kellerhals impatient over Media-Saturn CEO replacement

 * Metro hoped court ruling would let it sidestep Kellerhals

 * Dispute delayed online entry, scuppered China plans

 BERLIN/DUESSELDORF, April 29 The founder of

 Europe's biggest electronics chain Media-Saturn launched an

 attack on Tuesday on the company's majority owners, retailer

 owns a stake of close to 22 percent and has regularly disagreed